 How To Fix Outlets That Stopped Working

-You may be able to fix a dead outlet yourself.
-Before diagnosing the issue, turn off the power to the outlet at the breaker box.
-The electrical box is typically found in a basement, garage, or utility closet.
+First, turn off the power to the outlet at your breaker box—you’ll usually find it in the basement, garage, or a utility closet.
 Identify the breaker controlling the circuit on the electrical panel and flip it to the off position.

-Remove the outlet faceplate by unscrewing it with a screwdriver.
+4. Inspect the outlet plate: Remove the outlet faceplate by unscrewing it with an insulated screwdriver.
 Most faceplates have one or two screws and are easy to remove.
 Look for signs of damage to the outlet, including cracks, bent hardware, or burn marks.
-If the outlet is damaged, you may need to replace it with a new outlet cover.
+If it’s damaged, you can replace it with a new outlet cover.

 Other Electrical System Issues